In just societies, the rule of law is on our side. It punishes the wicked while protecting the innocent.

 Lawful Good Ideals

-Both internal and external morality guides lawful good characters.
+Both internal and external morality guide lawful good characters.
 They believe that laws were made for a reason and are typically driven by obedience to authority.

 Neutral good characters are similar to lawful good characters in that they both have a strong moral compass.
-Both character types want to do good in the world but go about it differently.
+Both character types want to do good in the world, but they go about it differently.

 The lawful goods believe that rules, law, and order are fundamentally sound and will do their best to work within the confines of the law.
 Their adherence to the law means they may punish a thief trying to feed their family because stealing is against the law and thus wrong.